-“Nofollow” is a link tag that instructs search engine bots not to include a tagged link in a site’s link profile.
-Nofollow links effectively remain outside of search engine link profile rankings, ensuring they neither help nor harm your search engine rankings.
+Nofollow link (rel=”nofollow”) is an HTML link tag which instructs search engine bots to ignore the particular link.
+Nofollow links do not pass the PageRank.
+Also, it neither help nor harm your search engine rankings.
 Search engines like Google and Bing compile your site’s link profile based on the links included in your site as well as links on external sites that lead back to your site.

 The average user can still click on a nofollow link to follow it and consume the destination page’s content just like they would any other page.
 However, nofollow links do not count toward a site’s backlink history at all, helping the site owner avoid any associated ranking penalties that would accrue otherwise.

 Some may wonder why nofollow links exist at all.
 What is the point of having a link on your website if it does nothing for your search engine rankings?
 Ultimately, the nofollow tag exists to combat blog comment spam, a problem that persisted across countless sites for years until the creation of the nofollow tag.
 Prior to nofollow links, blog comment spam could dramatically impact search engine results, negatively impacted sites who would otherwise have more favorable rankings.

 How to check nofollow link?